OpenDSA/OpenDSA/RST/en/Tutorials/MTadvanced.rst

 Example: Consider doing a range query on a BST, with the goal of visiting the minimum number of nodes.
-This means adding two checks to limit which children are being visited:
+This means adding two checks to limit which children are being
+visited:

 #.
-Only visit the right child if the root value is less than the range max.
+Only visit the right child if the current node's value is less than
+   the range max.
 #.
-Only visit the left child if the root value is greater than or equal
+Only visit the left child if the current node's value is greater
-   to the range min.
+   than or equal to the range min.

-A student might carefully construct test cases that properly avoid visiting children in all such cases --- that is, executing all the branches.
+A student might carefully construct test cases that properly avoid visiting children in all such cases --- that is, the tests collectively execute all of the branches.
-And if the requirement is to print node values in the range, this might be completely correct.
+And if the requirement is to print node values in the range, this output might be completely correct.
 Yet, none of that will get credit for mutation coverage of these branches.
 The reason is that visiting a child unnecessarily would not itself typically change whether the correct values are found during the search.
+The outcome (what gets found and returned) is the same whether the code properly minimizes the number of nodes visited or not.
+So any decision made to limit the number of nodes visited don't affect the result.
+Therefore, mutations of their behavior do not affect the test results, and so the mutation is not covered.

-The only likely difference in outcome from the checks on unnecessary visits come in the form of something like the count of the number of nodes visited.
+The only likely difference in outcome from code that limits unnecessary visits would come in the form of something like a count of the number of nodes visited.
-Therefore, in order to get credit for covering these branches, it is necessary that the tests actually check the outcome of something like the number of nodes visited, either by having this count returned by the search process (and the correct value verified by an assertion), or by checking that the correct node count is printed.
+Therefore, in order to get credit for covering these branches, it is necessary that the tests actually check the outcome of the optimization, not the outcome of the search.
+This means checking something like the number of nodes visited, either by having this count returned by the search process (and the correct value verified by an assertion), or by checking that the correct node count is printed.
+But this typically requires building in a collector for that node count and reporting its value.

+Note that this is an example of an attempt to optimize performance, where the actual result being computed is not changed by the optimization.
+That is a common situation.

 Over-Constrained Code: Visiting Quadrants
 -----------------------------------------

-You may have a situation where your unit tests do not cover all branches of your code no matter how hard you try.
+You may have a situation where your unit tests do not cover all branches of your code no matter how hard you try, but its not an example of optimization as described above.
-This is not just an issue with Mutation Testing --- in these situations, you wouldn't get code coverage on the affected lines either.
-In such cases, you should check whether you are writing over-constrained code, where execution of one branch "hides" or makes impossible execution of another.
+In such cases, you should check whether you are writing over-constrained code, where execution of one branch "hides" or makes impossible execution of another branch.

 Consider this example of a comparison of two points.
+Here, smaller Y values are North of larger Y values, and smaller X values are West of larger X values.
-You want to know which quadrant the second point (x2, y2) is in with respect to the first point (x1, y1).
+You want to know which quadrant the second point (x2, y2) is in with respect to the first point (x1, y1):
+North-West, North-East, South-West, or South-East.

 .. code-block:: java

-  public class Quadrant {
     public static String getQuadrant(int x1, int y1, int x2, int y2) {
-      if (x2 >= x1 && y2 >= y1) {
+        if ((x2 < x1) && (y2 < y1))
-        return "South-East";
+            return "North-West";
-      } else if (x2 < x1 && y2 >= y1) {
+        else if ((x2 < x1) && (y2 >= y1))
             return "South-West";
-      } else if (x2 < x1 && y2 < y1) {
-        return "North-West";
-      } else if (x2 >= x1 && y2 < y1) {
+        else if ((x2 >= x1) && (y2 < y1))
             return "North-East";
-      }
-    }
+        else if ((x2 >= x1) && (y2 >= y1))
+            return "South-East";
+        return null; // This should never happen
     }

 This has the virtue of being quite logical and clear.
 However, it has some problems.